owtech/foundationdb/documentation/sphinx/source/api-python.rst

 Committing
 ----------

-.. decorator:: transactional()

-    The ``transactional`` decorator makes it easy to write transactional functions which accept either a :class:`Database` or a :class:`Transaction` as a parameter and automatically commit.
-See :func:`@fdb.transactional <transactional>` for explanation and examples.

 .. method :: Transaction.commit()

     Attempt to commit the changes made in the transaction to the database.
 Returns a :class:`FutureVoid` representing the asynchronous result of the commit.
 You **must** call the :meth:`Future.wait()` method on the returned :class:`FutureVoid`, which will raise an exception if the commit failed.